Over the past decade, lead generation has grown exponentially and helped raise businesses from the ground up.

 From strangers who just happened to stumble upon your site, to potential customers, to returning or regular clients, these are what we aim for with any business.

-But because these are people who we do aim to keep around, well, for as long as possible… it is so much more than just a reach.
+But because these are people who we aim to keep around, it is so much more than just a reach.

-It is creating brand awareness, making your values known, building synergy and harmonious relationships, and increasing both the quality of what you have to offer and the quality of the people or companies that are after it.
+It is creating brand awareness, making your values known, and building synergy and harmonious relationships.
+It is increasing both the quality of what you have to offer and the quality of the people or companies that are after it.

 There are a multitude of different leads: